 Bulange, the administrative and parliamentary center of the Buganda Kingdom, stands as an emblem of tradition and governance.
 In days of old, meetings transpired beneath the sheltering canopy of trees, giving way to the construction of the iconic grass-thatched building we know today.
 The vision for Bulange was set into motion in 1955, when Ssekabaka Mutesa, returning from exile in Scotland, presented a drawing of his ideal structure.
 This architectural masterpiece was completed in 1958, offering an ideal setting to delve into the rich tapestry of Buganda’s history and culture.
 It’s important to note that, in accordance with Buganda’s cultural norms, ladies should refrain from wearing trousers when visiting this revered site.
-Feel free to reach out to Trek Africa Tours for an unforgettable journey to explore the Parliament of Buganda Kingdom and discover more about the vibrant culture of Buganda.
+Feel free to reach out to Trek Africa Expeditions for an unforgettable journey to explore the Parliament of Buganda Kingdom and discover more about the vibrant culture of Buganda.

 Nestled within the Lubiri Mengo palace of the King of Buganda, the Idi Amin torture chamber has a unique and intriguing history.
 Originally, this chamber served as an armory, safeguarding a cache of firearms.
 During the reign of President Idi Amin, this historical building took on new significance.
 While its primary purpose was to protect the stored weaponry, it also stands as a stark reminder of the tumultuous period during Amin’s rule.
 Discover this fascinating chapter of Uganda’s history when you explore Lubiri Bulange.